Fall Application filing period begins: October 1st

 *Please note that some departments may require higher TOEFL scores and some departments do not accept the IELTS exam*

-The English test requirement can be waived if you earned a Bachelor's or Master’s degree from any of the following countries: Antigua.
-Australia, Bahamas, Barbados, Belize, Bermuda, Botswana, Canada, Commonwealth Caribbean, Gambia, Ghana, Grand Cayman Islands, Grenada, Ireland, Jamaica, Kenya, Lesotho, Liberia, Malawi, New Zealand, Northern Marianas, Pacific Trust Territories, Palau, Papua New Guinea, Scotland, Sierra Leone, Singapore, South Africa, St. Kitts, St. Lucia, St. Vincent & Grenadines, Swaziland, Tanzania, Trinidad & Tobago, Uganda, United Kingdom, USA, Virgin Islands, Wales, Zambia, Zimbabwe
+The English test requirement can be waived if you earned a Bachelor's or Master’s degree from any of the following countries: Antigua, Australia, Bahamas, Barbados, Belize, Bermuda, Botswana, Canada, Gambia, Ghana, Grand Cayman Islands, Grenada, Ireland, Jamaica, Kenya, Lesotho, Liberia, Malawi, New Zealand, Northern Marianas, Palau, Papua New Guinea, Scotland, Sierra Leone, Singapore, South Africa, St. Kitts, St. Lucia, St. Vincent & Grenadines, Swaziland, Tanzania, Trinidad & Tobago, Uganda, United Kingdom, United States, Virgin Islands, Wales, Zambia, Zimbabwe.

 To be considered, a petition must have support from your prospective department/major and must demonstrate English language proficiency.
 Supporting documentation of your English language ability must be submitted with the petition.
 Not all petitions are approved.